 The Salvation Army retailer offers excellent deals on items and will even pick up donations if they are local.
 Be sure to check out their locations.
 Nearly all of the proceeds go to families in need!

 6301 Greentree Rd. (back of building 3) Bethesda, MD 20817

 According to their website, “it is the mission of the National Center for Children and Families (NCCF) to create total, healthy living environments for vulnerable children, youth and families, and the quality of life which empowers their ability to thrive and demonstrate responsibility.”
-In addition to clothing, furniture, and electronics, NCCF is always looking for blankets, towels, comforters, dishes, silverware, and glassware (click HERE for complete list).
+In addition to clothing, furniture, and electronics, NCCF is always looking for blankets, towels, comforters, dishes, silverware, and glassware (click HERE for a complete list).

 2956 Gallows Rd.
 Falls Church, VA 22042

-Unique Thrift Store accepts gently used clothing and household items (click HERE for complete list).
+Unique Thrift Store accepts gently used clothing and household items (click HERE for a complete list).
 Donations to this location benefit Special Olympics Virginia.

 10730 Connecticut Ave.
 Kensington, MD 20895

-Urban Thrift sells nearly-new and gently-used clothing, jewelry, linens, home furnishings, accessories, electronics, DVDs and more (click HERE for complete list).
+Urban Thrift sells nearly-new and gently-used clothing, jewelry, linens, home furnishings, accessories, electronics, DVDs, and more (click HERE for a complete list).
 All income from Urban Thrift goes towards The Arc Montgomery County’s programs, which support families affected by disabilities such as autism and Down syndrome.
 Donations are only accepted Thursday through Sunday during regular business hours.

 2277 University Blvd E, Chillum, MD 20782